 - Take 7-10 wickets.
 Achieved (1 wicket in 4ths and 12 wickets in 5ths gives 13 wickets)

 The bowling though, it’s on another plane.
-Considering this is my first full season ever in grade cricket, to achieve your goal of taking 10 wickets in the season is a big achievement.
-Furthermore at this stage, I’m the leading wicket taker for our 5th grade side with 12 (and I would be third of the 5th grade competition and within the top 10 wicket-takers for the club only if my five-for had been updated on MyCricket.
+Considering this is my first full season ever in grade cricket, to achieve your goal of taking 10 wickets in the season is a significant achievement.
+Furthermore, at this stage, I’m the leading wicket-taker for our 5th-grade side with 12 (and I would be third of the 5th-grade competition and within the top 10 wicket-takers for the club only if my five-for had been updated on MyCricket.
 I’m still waiting for that to happen Adam!!).